sanjsingh07/Domi-chain/docs/src/proposals/accounts-db-replication.md

 forsake this slot and try the later uncleaned root slot.

-During replication we also need to replicate the information of accounts that have been cleaned up due to zero tock, i.e. we need to be able to tell the difference between an account in a given slot which was not updated and hence has no storage entry in that slot, and one that holds 0 tock and has been cleaned up through the history.
+During replication we also need to replicate the information of accounts that have been cleaned up due to zero lamports, i.e. we need to be able to tell the difference between an account in a given slot which was not updated and hence has no storage entry in that slot, and one that holds 0 lamports and has been cleaned up through the history.
 We may record this via some "Tombstone" mechanism -- recording the dead accounts cleaned up fora slot.
 The tombstones themselves can be removed after exceeding the retention period expressed as epochs.
 Any attempt to replicate slots with tombstones removed will fail and the replica should skip